pjohnst5/optimizationpure/README.md

 This datalog parser can be used to enter information into tables and join said tables by writing rules.

-To run this program, see the "How to run" section

 ## How to run ##

 Clone the repository